CSCI-442-Mines/project-4-starter/README.rst

 - ...you should really use a priority queue.
 Yes, they're complicated.
 Yes, you *technically* could use *four* 'easy' ``std::queue``'s instead.
-But learning how to use one now will save you a **TON** of time on D2.
+But learning how to use one now will save you a **TON** of time on MLFQ.
 Your future self will thank you for it, trust us.

 - ...and again, you should use the one given in ``src/utilities/stable_priority_queue`` to